 That was some summary, wasn’t it?
-You really can’t summarise agony, can you?
+You really can’t summarise agony.

 I had intended to visit the Anne Frank House.
 But due to the frazzling of cells in my brain for no apparent reason, I forgot to book the guided tour of the house.

 You see, tickets to the Anne Frank House are sold out up to 2 months in advance, especially during summer.
+And this was summer.
 A limited amount of tickets are released online at 9 am every morning on each day of visit.
 But the queue of people waiting to snatch them up stretch from Amsterdam to Babylon.
 I am not especially endowed with patience.

 I kicked myself over and over again.
 How could I have forgotten?
 How could I have been careless?

 Well, I was in Amsterdam anyway and I might as well make the most of it.
-I should fare better in Berlin, my next stop.
-So I set about taking pictures.
+I set about taking pictures.
+I wandered around the city.
+The Joordan, De Pijp, Amsterdam-Noord.
+I visited the Rijksmuseum, Zaanse Schans, Inntel Hotel at Zaandam.
+I should fare better in Berlin, my next stop on the jaunt.